 Paleo Pumpkin Pancakes with Maple Ginger Syrup

-These gluten-free, paleo pumpkin pancakes are super light and fluffy.
+These paleo pumpkin pancakes are gluten-free, dairy-free, super light and fluffy.
 The maple syrup also gets kicked up a notch with some freshly grated ginger for the perfect autumn breakfast.

 If you had asked me two years ago what I thought of putting my face on video, I would have curled in half and laughed out loud.
 Me?
 On video?
 Never.
 Nope.
 Not gonna happen.